grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

     ```
     This will create a server using the predictor and containerize it using docker.
 The `requirements_path` is the path to the requirements file that contains the dependencies needed to run the predictor.

-3. **Test it locally**: You can deploy the model locally on docker using the `deploy_to_local_endpoint` method.
-This will start a local docker container which you can test.
-This is specially useful for debugging and testing the model before deploying it to Vertex AI.
-Below is an example of how you can do this:

-    ```python
-    json_request = ... # input data
-    with local_model.deploy_to_local_endpoint(
-    artifact_uri=artifact_local_folder, # You can also use a GCS path here host_port="8000"
-    ) as local_endpoint:
-        predict_response = local_endpoint.predict(
-            request=json_request,
-            headers={"Content-Type": "application/json"},
-            verbose=True,
-    )
-    ```

-4. **Test it on Vertex AI**: To test the model on Vertex AI, you will need to push the image to Artifact Registry and then add it to Model Registry.
+3. **Test the model**: To test the model on Vertex AI, you will need to push the image to Artifact Registry and then add it to Model Registry.
 Then you can deploy it, or in this case, run a batch prediction job.
 Below is an example of how you can do this:

     ```python
     local_model.push_image()